kellya72/R-tutorials/Tutorial 5/Tutorial_5.md

 **Exercise 5: Create a bar plot using the positions variable but only for players of height of 6-8.
 Colour the bars based on the position.**

-**Exercise 6: Using the `flights` dataset, take only the flights which occured from 2015 onwards and had a departure delay of over two hours.
-Group these flights then by destination and find the average arrival delay for each destination.
-Plot the 5 destinations with the largest average arrival delay using a scatterplot.**
+**Exercise 6: Group `playerData` by `college` and find the minimum `year_start` for each college.
+Create a bar plot of the number of colleges for each minimum start year up to and including 1955.**

-For more information and examples on the functions used in this weeks tutorial and how to incorporate them in graphs, read the [data transformation](https://r4ds.had.co.nz/transform.html) and the \[exploratory data analysis\] (<https://r4ds.had.co.nz/exploratory-data-analysis.html>) chapters from the [R for Data Science](http://r4ds.had.co.nz/index.html) book.
+For more information and examples on the functions used in this weeks tutorial and how to incorporate them in graphs, read the [data transformation](https://r4ds.had.co.nz/transform.html) and the [exploratory data analysis](https://r4ds.had.co.nz/exploratory-data-analysis.html) chapters from the [R for Data Science](http://r4ds.had.co.nz/index.html) book.